Bridge to Terabithia (novel): Plot summary

-On Easter, Leslie goes to church with Jess's family.
-While she calls the story of Jesus "beautiful," she doubts it.
-This upsets May Belle, who believes God will damn Leslie to hell when she dies.
+On Easter, Jess and Leslie go to church with Jess's family.
+While she calls the story of Jesus "beautiful", she doubts it.
+This upsets May Belle, who believes God will damn Leslie to hell when Leslie dies.
 That week, rain turns the dry creek bed into a rushing river.
 By Wednesday evening, Jess is too scared to swing over the river, while Leslie remains unafraid.
-On Thursday morning, Miss Edmunds calls Jess and invites him to Washington to visit the Smithsonian.
-When he returns home, Leslie is dead: The rope broke as she swung over the river, and she drowned.
+On Thursday morning, Miss Edmunds calls Jess and invites him to Washington, D.C. to visit the Smithsonian Museum.
+When he returns home, Leslie is dead: the rope broke as she swung over the creek to Terabithia, and Leslie hit her head and drowned.

-Jess asks his father whether Leslie is in hell, and his father assures him she isn't.
+Jess asks his father whether Leslie is in hell; his father assures him she is not.
 Using a large branch, Jess crosses the stream to Terabithia, where he makes a funeral wreath for Leslie.
 May Belle, who has followed him, makes it halfway across the branch before becoming too scared to continue.
-Jess guides her backwards to land.
+Jess guides her back to land.

-Jess's teacher, Mrs. Myers, tells him that when her husband died, people tried to make her forget, but she didn't want to.
+Jess's teacher, Mrs. Myers, tells him that when her husband died, people tried to make her forget, but she did not want to.
 Using scrap lumber left behind by the Burkes, Jess builds a bridge across the dry creek bed.
-He puts flowers in May Belle's hair, leads her across the bridge, and begins to play Terabithia, with May Belle as the new queen.
+He puts flowers in May Belle's hair, leads her across the bridge, and begins to play Terabithia, with May Belle as the new queen and Jess as the king.